Rust-for-Linux/rust-for-linux.com/src/Industry-and-academia-support.md

 — [ISRG's Prossimo Project](https://www.memorysafety.org/blog/rust-in-linux-just-the-beginning/), 2022-10-18.

-> Samsung is actively engaged in supporting the integration of Rust code into the Linux Kernel.
+> “Samsung is actively engaged in supporting the integration of Rust code into the Linux Kernel.
 Recognizing the significant benefits that Rust brings to kernel and system software development, particularly in terms of enhancing security and reducing critical bugs, Samsung is committed to enabling kernel developers to write block layer device drivers using the Rust programming language.
-By embracing modern programming languages like Rust, Samsung aims to attract new talent to systems development and promote memory safety within the Linux storage stack.
+By embracing modern programming languages like Rust, Samsung aims to attract new talent to systems development and promote memory safety within the Linux storage stack.”

 — Samsung, 2023-05-17.